 A scientific research paper was recently presented at the VAST09 IEEE conference in Atlantic City USA.
 "Geovisual Analytics for Self-Organizing Network Data" by Ho Van Quan, Tobias Åström and Mikael Jern

-OECD launches OECD eXplorer
+In October 2008, OECD launches OECD eXplorer

 OECD has launched a powerful, interactive tool for visualising and analyzing regional statistics.
 OECD eXplorer combines maps and other graphics via the Internet, to increase the user's understanding of regional differences and structures across and within OECD countries.
 To try out the regional maps and statistics using OECD eXplorer, go to: